LiamSwayne/Obsidian-CSS-Snippets/README.md

-# obsidian_snippets
+# Obsidian snippets & templates
-CSS snippets is use in Obsidian to make it look ✨perfect!
+CSS snippets and vault templates is use to make Obsidian look ✨perfect!